rayrednet/Laravel-Project/Section-4_Database-Integration-and-Eloquent-ORM/README.md

 # Section 4 - Database Integration and Eloquent ORM

 ## Overview
-In this section, I integrate the database using SQLite and implement Eloquent ORM for handling data on our blog website.
-I'll walk through the process of setting up the database, creating models, and handling data using Laravel's Eloquent ORM.
+In this section, we integrate the database using SQLite and implement Eloquent ORM for handling data on our blog website.
+We'll walk through the process of setting up the database, creating models, and handling data using Laravel's Eloquent ORM.

 ### Tutorials Followed
 1. **Database & Migration**: [YouTube Tutorial](https://youtu.be/eghZY9-3Wko)